Valloric/statblock5e/README.md

 brown and the tapered horizontal rule to render _just_ right. _Why?_ Because I had nothing better to do and it was fun! :)

+FAQ
+---

+### Is there a single-file version?

+The [`demo.html`][demo] file in the repository HTML-imports the other HTML source files.
+There's also [`demo-inlined.html`][demo-inline] which renders exactly the same but has all the HTML-imports inlined directly into the document.

+### Why aren't you using polyfills?

+While polyfills for Web Components [do exist][platform], they're not perfect and require a preprocessing stage that inlines all HTML imports and rewrites the new CSS selectors like `:host`, `::content`, `/deep/` etc. There's no easy way to tie all this together and frankly, I don't care enough since I'll personally only use this for locally hosted pages rendered in Chrome.

+If someone wants to do the required work to implement the whole preprocessing pipeline, pull requests are welcome.

 License
 -------